harlantwood/FreePress/README.md

 *Status*: Experimental!
 Not fully baked.

 *Known issues*: Will only upload pages once.
-If a page by that name already exists, the script will crash.
+If a page by that name already exists, the script will warn you of a conflict, but will not overwrite the existing page.

 ## Set up config file